TAJWAR99/Xl-Github/README.md

 # 📊 Excel-GitHub Integration CLI

-A lightweight Python CLI tool to automate issue creation on GitHub from failed test cases listed in an Local Excel file or Google Sheet.
+A lightweight Python CLI tool to automate issue creation on GitHub from failed test cases listed in an Excel or Google Sheet.
 Ideal for QA and DevOps workflows.

 ## 🚀 Features